koka-lang/koka/doc/spec/why.kk.md

 ![perceus-perf]

-With Perceus, we hope to cross this gap and our goal is to be within 2x of the performance of C/C++.
+With Perceus, we hope to cross this gap and our goal is to be within 2x of the inefficiency of C/C++.
 Initial benchmarks are encouraging and show &koka; to be close to C performance on various memory intensive benchmarks.